How to use the plugin

 ProcessAudioData

-Here's an example of streaming audio from a custom source:
+Here's an example of processing lip sync from streaming audio data:

 Step 4: Anim Graph setup